 This varies according to a published registration fee table; generally around 0.25% of the sales price.
 Registration fees are paid to the Register of Deeds or Land Registration Authority where the real property is located.

-These taxes will vary, obviously, based on the property price.
-And price will also vary depending on location of property, size, condition and other factors.
+These taxes will vary based on the property price.
+And the price will also vary depending on the location of property, size, condition, and other factors.
 Settling these taxes are prerequisite with the formality of transaction and failure to do so would result in penalty and surcharges.